-In May of 2013 I began work as an intern for the Sierra Club Foundation in Flagstaff, Arizona.
-The environmental focus of this area is the surrounding National Forest as it is a part of the world’s largest Ponderosa Pine Forest, the San Francisco Peaks, located north of the City of Flagstaff offers four life zones from conifer forest to tundras, and of course the Grand Canyon in all its vast wonder.
-As a summer intern I had a large focus on Wilderness near Flagstaff in addition to other event coordination and town hall speaking related to the Grand Canyon and Uranium Mining along the Colorado River.
+In May of 2013 I began work as an Intern for the Sierra Club Foundation in Flagstaff, Arizona.
+The surrounding National Forest is a part of the world’s largest Ponderosa Pine Forest.
+The San Francisco Peaks, located north of the City of Flagstaff offers four life zones from conifer forests to tundras.
+The Grand Canyon lies further north of the city and in all its vast wonder, provides a sea of tranquility.
+My summer internship had a priority focus on Potential Wilderness Areas near Flagstaff in addition to other event coordination and town hall speaking related to the Grand Canyon and Uranium Mining along the Colorado River.

 Regional Uranium Mining and Transportation

 The geological formation of the Grand Canyon allowed for a feature to be produced called a Breccia Uranium Deposit Type.
 Therefore, Uranium is available to mine in the region.
 The mining of this resource produces negative impacts on local watershed ecology in addition to wildlife and habitat health.
 There is currently a moratorium banning uranium mining in the Grand Canyon region by the U.S. Dept. of Interior.

 However, private companies wish to exploit these resources despite environmental implications.
 A mine opening near the Colorado River in Arizona would require transportation of this substance through the City of Flagstaff and then north to Utah for processing.
 If all mines were active, a total of 34 trucks containing Uranium will drive Interstate – 40 through Flagstaff, Arizona everyday.

 On June 18th, 2013, a group of my peers and I spoke out against this activity and asked Flagstaff City Council to ban this practice in our city, the council agreed to further discussions later in the year: http://flagstaffaz.swagit.com/play/06182013-724